cyoo28/stock-datalake/README.md

 * [What were the results?](#what-were-the-results?)

 ## What was the problem?
 Storing data in the cloud introduces challenges relating to security and accessibility.
 It is very important to understand how to properly provision permissions to your data so that users can gain access to the information they need without exposing your data to unneccessary risk.
 This project seeks to serve as a reference architecture for how to securely store and access data saved to S3 in a scalable and cost-efficient manner.
 The solution leverages AWS services to implement best practices for cloud data storage and security, enabling seamless upload and retrieval of sensitive information.
+The data that is used for this data lake is publicly accessible data that is available through CNBC's website.
+However, the architecture outlined in this project is still applicable for private data that needs to be securely managed.

 ## What was the solution?
 To collect articles for the data lake, I created multiple Lambda functions in AWS using Terraform.
 I implemented a scraper using beautifulSoup and requests that would scrape articles published to multiple CNBC RSS feeds and save them to S3.
 For each article, I would create an HTML file containing the contents of the article as well as relevant information such as the publication date and a link to the actual article.
 I also created an index.html file, which contained a table listing all the articles that I had saved to S3.
 The code for this project can be reviewed in the code subdirectory and used the following resources: